Whisky-and-Wheels/website/content/trips/outer-hebrides-skye/north-bay.md

 ---
-tags: outer-hebrides-skye
+ascent: 103
+average_speed: 16.7
 date: 2023-07-28
-title: North Bay
-kilometres: 13.1
-start: Castlebay
+descent: 100
 end: North Bay
-average_speed: 15.1
-total_duration: "0:47:10"
-ascent: 103
-descent: 100
+kilometres: 13
 permalink: false
+sidetrip_duration: 0:0:0
+sidetrip_km: 0
+start: Castlebay
+tags: outer-hebrides-skye
+title: North Bay
+total_duration: 0:47:10
 ---

 Surprisingly catastrophe-free journey from Glasgow to Barra.
 Train on time.
 Ferry on time.
 Not a terribly long bike to North Bay.
 Not too rainy.
 And a *fantastic* dinner at Tigh Grianach.